scta/edf-schema/docs_source/README.md

 `<?xml-model href="https://raw.githubusercontent.com/scta/edf-schema/master/src/projectfile.rng" type="application/xml" schematypens="http://relaxng.org/ns/structure/1.0"?>`

 To create EDF that follows the draft 1.0.0 specifications, add the following schema declaration at the top of your XML file, just below `<?xml version="1.0" encoding="UTF-8"?>`.
-Not that this is working draft and schema rules are subject to change.
+Note that this is working draft and schema rules are subject to change.

+`<?xml-model href="https://raw.githubusercontent.com/scta/edf-schema/master/src/edf.rng" type="application/xml" schematypens="http://relaxng.org/ns/structure/1.0"?>`

 Oxygen will begin prompting you for required fields.
 See the above specifications for EDF creation rules.